 Good Eye Health in Senior Cats

-Unfortunately, eye health does deteriorate over time.
-If you are caring for a senior cat, there are some extra things you can do to encourage good eye health:
+Eye health can deteriorate over time.
+If you are caring for a senior cat, there are things you can do to promote good eye health.
+These include:

-Feeding your cat a balanced and complete diet will help.
+Feed your cat a balanced diet.
 Your cat may also benefit from additional doses of lutein, vitamin C, vitamin E, and zeaxanthin.

-Keep your cat clean and groomed to prevent sties and eye infections.
-Make sure there are no long, wispy pieces of hair aggravating its eyes.
+Keep your cat clean and well-groomed to prevent sties and eye infections.
+Ensure that there are no long, wispy pieces of hair aggravating the eyes.